 There were a total of 5 teams (I know my hand says 4, I do have problems counting sometimes)- each consisting of a Parent and a Youth.
 Each team were asked super interesting questions to bring them on a time-travel trip where they explored the past, present, and future together (now you understand the poster better right!) 🙂

 1) Reflect, Connect, Embrace

-Tested how well Parents and Children knew each other
+As the emcee, I had to test how well Parents and Children knew each other

 E.g. In a department store, which department would your parent most likely visit?